trueos/trueos-docs/trueos-handbook/introducing.rst

 Users comfortable with the command line may find some of the common Linux commands have different names on BSD.
-:numref:`Table %s <common commands>` lists some common commands and what they are used for.
+:numref:`Table %s <common commands>` lists some common BSD commands and what they are used for.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.45\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.55\linewidth-2\tabcolsep}|